-You may have seen a CSI drama where a man is exonerated from a crime he actually committed because he has two different genomes (sets of DNA).
-At the scene of the crime, he leaves traces of the alternate genome behind.
+You may have seen an episode of CSI where a man is exonerated from a crime he actually committed because he has two different genomes (sets of DNA).
+At the scene of the crime, he only leaves traces of the alternate genome behind.
 The lab tests the alternate genome, which doesn’t match the DNA in his blood.
 He is erroneously declared innocent.
 This might sound like science fiction, but this genetic condition is real and it silently impacts the lives of everyday people.

 What is chimerism?

 The term chimera is derived from a Greek mythological creature that was composed of a goat, a lion, and a snake.
 Although this monster never existed beyond our collective imagination, the health condition is quite real.
 Chimerism is a condition whereby a person has not one but two complete genomes (or sets of DNA) in their body.
 One genome is found in one region or organ(s), while the other genome can be predominant in other organs or tissues.
 So a DNA test result would be entirely different depending on where the sample was originally from (blood, saliva, fingernail clippings or hair, etc).
 As you can imagine, this condition can lead to confusing results when the person seeks medical care or relationship testing!

 One young chimeric father I know reported being sent to a hospital after a car accident.
 When the hospital staff discovered he has two different, incompatible blood types flowing through his veins, they asked if he had received a bone marrow transplant.
 Hospitals are usually ill-equipped to identify and treat chimeric individuals.